harshyadav028/kaggle-mitsui-commodity-prediction/README.md

 1. Follow ENVIRONMENT.md to setup (Colab recommended)
 2. Put kaggle.json in ~/.kaggle and run the dataset download from the competition page.
 See DATA.md

+Note: Refer to data and final lag-features data in drive link below.

 ## EDA
 Quick recap (what you just explored)
 You checked shapes, date coverage, duplicates.